jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

 (2) This Act shall come into force on 1 January 1990.

 ### 3 Transitional provision
-Section 2 shall not apply in respect of any hearing or trial that has commenced before the commencement of this Act; and in respect of any such trial, section 375Aof the principal Act (as originally enacted) shall continue to apply as if section 2 had not been enacted.
+Section 2 shall not apply in respect of any hearing or trial that has commenced before the commencement of this Act; and in respect of any such trial, section 375A of the principal Act (as originally enacted) shall continue to apply as if section 2 had not been enacted.

 ### 1 Short Title and commencement
 (1) This Act may be cited as the Crimes Amendment Act (No 2) 1995, and shall be read together with and deemed part of the Crimes Act 1961 (hereinafter referred to as the principal Act).